webpack/changelog-v5/README.md

 In webpack 5 there is a new `experiments` config option which allows to enabled experimental features.
 This makes it clear which ones are enabled/used.

 While webpack follows semantic versioning, it will make an exception for experimental features.
 Experimental features might contain breaking changes in minor webpack versions.
 When this happens we will add a clear note into the changelog.
-This will allow us to interate faster for experimental features, while also allowing us to stay longer on a major version for stable features.
+This will allow us to iterate faster for experimental features, while also allowing us to stay longer on a major version for stable features.

 The following experiments will ship with webpack 5: